aditya7iyengar/graphql_-_elixir/preso.md

 ## WHEN TO PICK GRAPHQL OVER REST?

-* `(⌐■_■)` "If REST is a fine dining RESTaurant, GraphQL is a buffet.."

-* Pick GraphQL over REST:
+* Pick GraphQL over REST when:

-    - When the client needs to fetch different combinations of nested data associations
+    - The client needs to fetch different combinations of nested data associations

+    - Easily protect from overfetching or underfetching

+    - Easily protect from N + 1 query problem

     - Support faster iterations or volatile requirements